nrwl/nx/docs/tutorial/04-connect-to-api.md

-# Step 4: Connect to API
+# Step 4: Connect to an API

-Real-world applications don’t live in isolation — they need APIs to talk to.
-Let's sketch something out!
+Real-world applications do not live in isolation — they need APIs to talk to.
+Setup your app to talk to an API.

 **Open `apps/todos/src/app/app.module.ts` to import `HttpClientModule`.**